 There are many ways for your mother to sell her dolls.
 I do not know the location of the collection, whether you are in a large city or a rural area, but there is always a buyer for a collection out there somewhere.

-would need to describe the condition of the doll thoroughly and the "marks" of manufacturer found on the backs of the head or torso area.
+would need to describe the condition of the doll thoroughly, and the

 This would involve individual shipping of each doll, but, if she is not knowledgeable about their value, the buyers on eBay are and will bid up their value accordingly!